Mayo, Arizona State team up to found medtech startup accelerator

 Mayo Clinic and Arizona State are now accepting applications for the first batch of participants, who are due to enter the accelerator in April.

-In recent years, the number of venture investments in medtech startups has trended steadily down to hit a lot of 196 in 2018, according to data collected by Vantage.
+In recent years, the number of venture investments in medtech startups has trended steadily down, hitting 196 in 2018, according to data collected by Vantage.
 Over the same period, the amount of money invested in medtech startups has soared as a result of huge rounds involving companies such as Grail, Helix and most recently Alphabet's Verily.
 Investors are making far fewer but much bigger bets.

 The financing trend has enabled well-connected companies such as Illumina-spinout Grail to embark on ambitious R&D programs but left other medtech startups, particularly those operating outside of the diagnostic sector, with a shortfall of funding opportunities.